riazhedayati/beautiful-jekyll/_posts/2017-01-24-R-and-SAS-EM-integration.md

 First, we’ll clean the data.
 In order to save some time on the data cleaning portion of this exercise, I used [some code from the SDSU Statistical Consulting Group’s website]( http://scg.sdsu.edu/dataset-adult_r/).
 They have a great post detailing the steps they took in detail, but essentially they:

 - drop a couple variables
-* bin similar responses within variables
+- bin similar responses within variables
-<li> drop observations with missing values </li>
+- drop observations with missing values
 - change variable classes to factors

 ## Building Models in R